Hacksore/github-websocket-api/README.md

 ## notification-changed

-This is called whenever the indicator needs to update.
+This is emitted whenever the indicator needs to update.
 Anything that will leave items in your notifications inbox will trigger this.

 ```json
 {